China Wu Culture Expo Park

 China Wu Culture Expo Park is located in Wuxi City, Jiangsu Province, China.
-In July 2008, the municipal CPC committee and Government of Wuxi decided to start this program.
-Not only does this park contain abundant remains of Wu-Yue Culture, but also original agricultural wetland, so that it's a treasure land deserving protection and development.
-China Wu Culture Expo Park is intended to protect, develop, utilize and attach new contents and vitalities to the Wu Culture.
+In July 2008, the municipal CPC committee and the Government of Wuxi initiated this program.
+The park contains significant remains of Wu-Yue Culture as well as original agricultural wetlands, making it a valuable area for protection and development.
+The park aims to preserve, develop, and utilize the Wu Culture while adding new content and vitality.

 Wu Culture and Locality

 Short for the local culture of the Wu region, Wu Culture refers generally to all the outputs of material and spiritual civilization created in the Wu region in all ages.

 In a narrow sense, the Wu region centers on the Lake Tai valley, including Nanjing, Yangzhou, Huaiyin, Shanghai and West Zhejiang Province.
 In a broad sense, however, it covers the Yangtze Delta, including developed cities: Wenzhou and Yongjia in Zhejiang, Shanghai, Nantong, Yangzhou, Zhenjiang, etc.

 Wuxi City and Yangtze Delta

 Located at the river-lake corridor of the Yangtze Delta and in the southeast of Jiangsu Province, Wuxi City borders Suzhou on the east and is 128 km away from Shanghai; With Lake Tai on the south, it shares a boundary with Zhejiang Province; With Changzhou on the west, it is 183 km away from Nanjing; and with the Yangtze River on the north, it overlooks across the river Jingjiang City under jurisdiction of Taizhou City.
 Belonging to Jiangsu Province, Wuxi City has a total area of 4787.61km2 and a total population of 6.1 million.

 A coordinate industrial system has been established in Wuxi, covering extensive fields focusing on textiles, electronics, machinery, chemicals and pharmaceuticals.
 As one of the 15 economic centers in China and an open city in the Yangtze Delta Coastal Economic Open Region, Wuxi has come to be a modern industrial city with large scale and high level in coastal area of China.
 In 2007, the GDP of this city ranked number nine and its urban comprehensive competitiveness number seven among the inland cities of this country.
 Meanwhile, Wuxi ranked third in "The Best Chinese Mainland Commercial Cities 2008" released by Forbes.